rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

 ###Android Notes

+* To use a Bluetooth connection on Android devices you should take into account the following preconditions: Before using the printer you should pair it using the Android system Bluetooth settings.
 * When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
 You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
 This happens because we can not detect that the device is a printer until the device is paired.
 It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.